Is it just us or has wine become a little more important in our lives since we entered into mommy-hood?

-And what better time to discover a new vintage than on February 14th when a bottle can be shared with a loved one.
 We’re sure that if you go to the trouble to actually research the wine, schlep to the store to buy it, and then bring it home, your efforts will be most appreciated.
 (And you should have no problem ordering in dinner!)

 Bersano Barbera d’Asti “Costalunga” 2004, Italy

 A wonderful ripe and fruity wine with enough backbone to stand up a hearty pasta dish.
 A lighter wine for those who feel a red wine should still be refreshing.

 One of the best all purpose whites I’ve tasted in a long time…and what a bargain!
 Argentina is the hot new wine region.
 This beautifully balanced (tropical flavours with just enough citrus) little number is perfect for quaffing back on its own, but can stand up to roast chicken or pork tenderloin.

 Segura Viudas “Aria” Estate Brut Cava N.V., Spain

 A step up from the regular Segura Viudas Brut (which is great too if you can’t find the Aria – quantities are limited on that one), this excellent bubbly delivers the goods.
 Very dry yet rich enough to pair with seafood.
 Yummy with oysters too!

 The Morning After the Night Before…or Brunch Wine

 Bottega “Petalo Il Vino dell Amore” Moscato, Italy

 Never mind the kitschy bottle.
 This one’s a charmer.
 A sweet, light and refreshing wine made from the Muscat grape.
 Only 6% alcohol means it’s hardly like drinking at all.
 Bring on the almond croissants!